 These technologies use a charge to cause airborne particles to be drawn to metal plates.
 The advantage of these is that they can allow better overall airflow.
 These are best combined with a regular air filter to ensure everything gets trapped – many units use both these technologies.

 Ozone is made of three oxygen molecules bonded together, and it’s a powerful deodorizer.
-Unfortunately it’s also a toxic gas in large doses.
+Unfortunately, it’s also a toxic gas in large doses.
 We don’t recommend you buy ozone generators for your home.
-Most ionic systems generate a tiny bit of ozone, so ensure you ask how much is created and don’t buy anything that creates more than 50-60 parts per billion, which is about the levels of ozone found outdoors.
+Most ionic systems generate a tiny bit of ozone, so ensure you ask how much is created and don’t buy anything that creates more than 50-60 parts per billion, which is about the level of ozone found outdoors.

 This isn’t a full list of all the technologies available, but it is a good overview of the ones you’re likely to run into the most.

-Which Technologies Actually Work?
+Which Technologies Actually Work To Clean My Air?

 The answer will depend on the problem you’re facing, as not all products work on all issues.
 If you’re facing more than one problem, buy a unit that contains all the technologies you need.
+Indoor air pollution

 - Problem: dust allergies.
 A HEPA filter is best.